Alex-Kivit/Exchange-rates/README.md

 # Exchange-rates
-Demo web app for displaying currency rates
+Demo web app for displaying currency conversion rates.

-#Notes
+# Notes

 App uses bootstrap 5 and PHP Symfony 4.4 framework.
 This project does not use any database, as it is not required.
 Currency rates are taken from https://www.frankfurter.app/docs.